w3f/Grants-Program/applications/tokenomics-survey-2022.md

 #### Crypto-Currencies

-Their prevalence means the decision to exclude cryptocurrencies warrants some explanation.
+The prevalence of crypto-currencies means the decision to exclude them warrants some explanation.
 Equilibria are generally explicitly constructed (which proves existence) using conjectured properties of the dividends (or an equivalent) from the economic activity.
 Specifically, a price is the present-value (i.e. discounted for time and non-diversifiable risk), of all future dividends.
 Since the dividends of fiat currencies are zero this approach does not work.
 While there are workarounds, they, being particular, are not of interest in the more general setting we wish to bring to light.

 ### Ecosystem Fit